Welcome - and thank you for your interest in Wind, the Heavenly Child!

 The global water cycle

-The global water cycle describes the continuous movement of water between oceans, land, and the atmosphere through evaporation, precipitation, and runoff.
-Because water easily changes state, it evaporates, rises as vapor, condenses into clouds, and returns as rain or snow.
+The global water cycle describes the continuous movement of water between the oceans, the atmosphere, and the land through evaporation, precipitation, and runoff.
+Because water easily changes its physical state, it rises as vapor, condenses into clouds, and returns to the surface as rain or snow.

-Each year, about 500,000 km³ of water evaporates, but only 8–10% of this falls as precipitation over land.
-Roughly one-third of that rainfall originates from ocean evaporation, while the remaining two-thirds come from evaporation over land itself.
-Nearly all of the water that evaporates from the oceans eventually returns via rivers.
+Around 500,000 km³ of water evaporates each year.
+Of this amount, only 8–10% falls as precipitation over the continents.
+About one third of the rainfall over land originates from oceanic evaporation, while the remaining two thirds result from evaporation over the land itself.
+Almost all of the water that evaporates from the oceans eventually flows back into the sea through rivers.

 Differences in evaporation and precipitation result from the uneven distribution of land and sea, mountain barriers, and atmospheric circulation patterns.
 For instance, the Atlantic Ocean is considered a water-deficit region, while the Pacific Ocean shows a surplus due to its vast tropical waters.